History of Bidar: Ancient period

-Classical Period
+Classical period

-During the Kadamba's reign, the rule of Mayurasharma (325–345 A.D.) and that of Kakusthavarma (405–430 A.D.) were prominent.
+During the Kadamba's reign, the rule of Mayurasharma (325–345) and that of Kakusthavarma (405–430) were prominent.
 Their rule was confined up to the southern part of Bidar district.
 Kadambas extended their patronage to Shaiva, Vaishnava and Jaina dharmas.
 Their rule lasted for over 200 years.

 The history of the (Deccan) region in general and Karnataka in particular assumes special significance with the commencement of the rule of the Chalukyas of Badami (c.
-500–757 A.D.) also called as the Early Western Chalukyas to distinguish them from the Later Chalukyas who ruled from their Capital at Kalyana.
-The Chinese traveller Hieun-Tsang visited the Chalukyan kingdom during 634–635 A.D. under the reign of Pulakeshi II and has paid a handsome tribute to the king and the prosperity of the kingdom.
-Kirtivarma II (c.745–757 A.D.) was the last ruler of the dynasty which was established by Jayasimha who ruled between 500 A.D. and 520 A.D.
+500–757) also called as the Early Western Chalukyas to distinguish them from the Later Chalukyas who ruled from their Capital at Kalyana.
+The Chinese traveller Hieun-Tsang visited the Chalukyan kingdom during 634–635 under the reign of Pulakeshi II and has paid a handsome tribute to the king and the prosperity of the kingdom.
+Kirtivarma II (c.745–757) was the last ruler of the dynasty which was established by Jayasimha who ruled between 500 and 520.